KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-tns by JulienPeloton](https://github.com/JulienPeloton/MMM-tns)

 1. Typo: Found `Magic Mirror` in file `MMM-tns.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+7. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Todoist by cbrooker](https://github.com/cbrooker/MMM-Todoist)

 1. Typo: Found `Magic Mirror` in file `MMM-Todoist.js`: Replace it with `MagicMirror²`.
 2. Recommendation: Found `new Date()` in file `MMM-Todoist.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TomTomCalculateRouteTraffic by teemoo7](https://github.com/teemoo7/MMM-TomTomCalculateRouteTraffic)